 I liked this look for a long time (at least long for me), but I grew tired of the darkness, and eventually wanted more light.
 The next couple of pictures are not really to show you the dining room.
 I’ll explain in a second.

 I want you to notice that there is a wall separating the dining room from the kitchen.
-Do you see the kitchen through that doorway?
+Do you see the kitchen window over the sink through that doorway?
 Again, look at the wall here.

 And right on around the corner here….

 There was a pocket door behind that wall and a pantry with double doors and floor to ceiling shelves.
 I said that I was tired of the dark and wanted more light in the kitchen and dining area.
 So I thought and thought and thought about a way to take out that wall.
 Taking out that wall also meant taking out the pantry.
 And there were 3 major problems with the idea:

 1. What could we do with the wood floor?
 The area under the wall and in the floor of the pantry was much lighter than the floor in the surrounding area.
 How would we get new wood floors to match old wood floors?

 2. The pantry held almost all of our food for the kitchen.
 How could we handle storage of food if we took it out?

 3. The ceiling in the kitchen is beadboard, and the dining room ceiling is smooth sheetrock.
 How could we handle the difference in materials?

 Then I saw this photograph of the 2008 Idea House in Country Living Magazine…

 and my wheels started turning…